matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 comments: true
 ---

-This blog post is the result of discussions I had in the last weeks on how one can setup a practical, maintainable and type safe event handling system in Haskell.
+This blog post is the result of discussions (thanks to [tel](https://twitter.com/sdbo) for making his brain available!)
+I had in the last weeks on how one can setup a practical, maintainable and type safe event handling system in Haskell.
 We will review two solutions to this problem, both with different advantages and drawbacks, thus adapted to different situations.